Brown Butter Crêpes with Berry and Cheesecake Filling

 - Combine the milk, eggs, and salt in a blender.
 Blend till mixed, then add the flour and blend until very smooth.
 Add the brown butter and blend for a few more seconds.

-- Allow the batter to rest at least 5 minutes and up to one day (refrigerate if not using immediately).
+- Allow the batter to rest for at least 5 minutes and up to one day (refrigerate if not using immediately).

-- Heat a crêpe pan or nonstick skillet over medium high heat.
+- Heat a crêpe pan or nonstick skillet over medium-high heat.
 Grease with a little butter on a paper towel.

 - Cook till the edges begin to dry and lift from the sides of the pan and the bottom browns, about 1 minute.
-Flip using a spatula or your fingers, and cook until the second side is browned, about 20 seconds more.Remove from pan and repeat with the remaining batter, adding more butter as needed.
+Flip using a spatula or your fingers, and cook until the second side is browned, about 20 seconds more.

 Nutrition Information: